-Who Trades Brent Crude?
+Who Trades Brent Crude Oil?

 Oil is traded primarily by four different classifications of groups, as set out below.

 1. Individuals and Private Speculators: The category into which most spread bettors will fall, oil is a particularly popular commodity with individual traders for a variety of reasons, including the transparency of oil pricing relative to supply and demand.
 If supply goes up, prices will fall – the oil market is a good example of supply and demand principles in actions, and as such it’s a relatively unadulterated market for traders with few price distortions.
+The beauty of financial spread betting is that traders can bet on rising and falling prices.

 2. Hedge Funds, Pension Funds and Institutions: It’s not just individuals that are trading in oil – hedge funds and the large institutional investors trade in and on the oil markets too, including through spread betting as a more tax efficient, leveraged alternative to physical trading.
 As a result, pensions funds worldwide hold billions in exposure to oil in some way or another, whether that’s notionally through spread betting or actually/potentially in the form of futures, options and other derivatives.